pmurph0305/fcc-markdownpreview/README.md

-Project was created for freecodecamps front end certification.
+This project was created as part of FreeCodeCamp's front-end libraries certification.

 It's an app that allows you to edit and preview markdown.